EASYGO-ITN/Deliverable_4_2/_sources/utilisation.md

 align: center
 width: 700px
 ---
-Schematic of an aircooled condenser
+Schematic of an air cooled condenser
 ```

 #### Shell and Tube Heat Exchangers